Almir-git-unifc/Quizz_react-js/README.md

 --------------------------------------------------------------------------------------

-This project was developed previously for  Code&Co, found on youtube with the title """XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"""
+This project was developed previously for  Code&Coding, found on youtube with the title """Build A Quiz App Using ReactJS in 2022 || Including Hooks"""

+////// ==>
-However, some customizations were made, such as: zxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.
+However, some customizations were made, such as: zxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.  <===

 &nbsp;